 In this post I outline my PhD research in non-technical terms.
 I explain the SENTiVENT project’s goals and challenges.

-In 2016, I wrote a research proposal to the Research Foundation Flanders.
-In 2017, the PhD research project was granted and I started research at Ghent University and Solvay Business School/VUB.
-The idea is to test and develop methods for getting useful information out of economic news text using the latest and greatest in machine learning.
+In 2017, my research proposal was approved and I was granted my fellowshop by the Research Foundation Flanders.
+I started research at Ghent University and Solvay Business School/VUB.
+The idea is to test and develop methods for getting useful information out of economic news text using the latest-and-greatest in machine learning.
 The SENTiVENT name comes from two of the artificial intelligence methods used to achieve this: SENTiment analysis and eVENT extraction.

-These event schema provides a description of what is discussed in the text.
-Automatically getting this information is valuable because it summarizes what is going on with a company, stock or market without a human having to read every single newspaper.
+Automatically obtaining this information at scale is valuable because it summarizes what is going on with a company, stock or market without a human having to read every single newspaper.

 In economic news, journalists give objective information on recent events while also discussing the implications of events in a subjective manner.
 Sentiment analysis tries to automatically determine if the opinions expressed in a text are positive or negative.
 When someone writes “Enchanting comedy with a nice sense of whimsy.” about a movie, the sentiment analysis system marks the review as positive.
 For economic news articles this is a lot harder to do than for movie reviews: Economic journalists do not tend to express their opinions in such explicit terms as “enchanting” and “nice”.
 For instance, “Motorola sees an increase in revenue” implies a positive sentiment towards the company.
-You know that more sales is good for a company because of your knowledge of how the business world works.
+A human knows that more sales is good for a company because of their knowledge of how a business works.
 Current systems do not handle common-sense implicit sentiments attached to certain events or situations.
 Turns out implicit sentiment makes up half of the opinion expressions in economic news, so processing it is important for making financial technology applications.